Three of the most important things to know about the compensation amounts available in slip-and-fall cases are that:

 Very few slip-and-fall cases make it to trial.
 Most of them are settled out of court.
 These settlements often reflect a compromise between what each party’s lawyer thinks the case is worth.
 The settlement amount is the result of intense negotiation that is based on the lawyer’s experience with prior, similar cases.

 The driving factors in these settlements are generally:

 The severity of your injuries is likely the biggest factor in your claim.
-If the victim suffered a catastrophic injury, the defendant will likely be more interested in settling in order to avoid a potentially massive verdict in the personal injury case.
-If the victim was clearly partially to blame, the defendant and its insurance company may only offer a small settlement amount.
+If you suffered a catastrophic injury, the defendant will likely be more interested in settling in order to avoid a potentially massive verdict in the personal injury case.
+If you were clearly partially to blame, the defendant and its insurance company may only offer a small settlement amount.
 Having a personal injury attorney handle these negotiations can make a big difference in the outcome of the personal injury claim.

 How does premises liability work in a slip-and-fall lawsuit?

 A slip-and-fall case is a type of premises liability case.
 These claims seek to hold property owners, occupiers, or managers liable for unsafe conditions on their premises.